-This week, we will continue the second unit of study in Arts and Letters to answer the question: "What do people learn by studying animals?"
-We will begin this unit of study by asking students to think about their favorite animals and what they love about them.
-Through the different books that we read, students will learn facts about different animals and will begin to generate ideas for their own research reports.
+This week, we will continue the third unit of study in Arts and Letters to answer the question: "How is the wind powerful?"
+We will be asking students to think about wind and weather throughout this unit.
+Through the different books that we read, students will learn facts about wind and weather and will generate a paragraph with evidence from the texts we read.

 Additionally, we will be working on developing good habits of reading.
 We will learn how to pick good books, read both the words and the pictures as we read, and to find the title and author of a given book.
 These tools will be important as we dive into the curriculum in a few weeks!

 Students will learn more about concepts of print, and how literature can help us learn about the world around us.
-Our first unit taught the students to see themselves as readers, as they explore the library, and determine goals for themselves as readers.
-Out next unit gives the students the opportunity to dive more deeply into texts to begin reading facts and identifying main ideas and key details.
+Our first unit taught the students to see themselves as readers, as they explored the library, and determined goals for themselves as readers.
+Our next unit gave the students the opportunity to dive more deeply into texts to begin reading facts and identifying main ideas and key details.
+Our new unit will put everything together as students begin to generate paragraphs to write about what they are learning.

 We will use some hands-on activities to build words on our magnet boards and we will use magnetic chips, and we will use some whole body word building to learn about new trick words.
 These words are not phonetic and need to be learned by heart.
 We will concentrate on the heart part of the word and use these words to fill our sound wall.